-Our By-Laws provide that a director nominee in an uncontested election will be elected if the number of shares voted FOR the director's election exceeds 50% of the number of votes cast on the issue of that director's election (including votes FOR, votes AGAINST and votes to withhold authority with respect to that director's election, but excluding any votes to ABSTAIN or broker non-votes).
-If a director in an uncontested election fails to receive the required number of votes for re-election in an uncontested election, the director is expected to tender his or her resignation for prompt consideration by the Board.
+Our By-Laws provide that a director nominee in an uncontested election will be elected if the number of shares voted FOR the director's election exceeds 50% of the number of votes cast on the issue of that director's election (including votes FOR, and votes AGAINST, but excluding any votes to ABSTAIN or broker non-votes).
+If a director in an uncontested election fails to receive the required number of votes for re-election, the director is expected to tender his or her resignation for prompt consideration by the Board.
 A director whose resignation is under consideration is expected to abstain from participating in any decision regarding that resignation.
 The NESG Committee and the Board may consider any factors they deem relevant in deciding whether to accept or reject a director's resignation.